linyicheng1/EdgePoint/README.md

-# EdgePoint
-EdgePoint: Learning Efficient Keypoint Extraction and Description for Edge Devices
+## EdgePoint: Learning Efficient Keypoint Extraction and Description for Edge Devices